trebeljahr/trebeljahr.com/_booknotes/7-habits-of-highly-effective-people.md

 > The social and the emotional dimensions of our lives are tied together because our emotional life is primarily, but not exclusively, developed out of and manifested in our relationships with others.

-— Steven Covey

 > Peace of mind comes when your life is in harmony with true principles and values and in no other way.

-— Steven Covey

 We can script other people to become principle centered as well and he would see that as a good thing.
 As a service to them.
 Truly seeing the best what another can be and then showing it to them and believing they can achieve that dream, their potential, is rescripting them to believe into themselves and what they can become.
 In a way they are self fulfilling prophecies.

 > Treat a man as he is and he will remain as he is.
-Treat a man as he can and should be and he will become as he can and should be. - Goethe
+Treat a man as he can and should be and he will become as he can and should be.

-— Steven Covey
+— Goethe

 Effective fenewal is about balancing the four aspects of it.

 > We can't effectively thrive without making money, but that's not sufficient reason for organizational existence.
 We can't live without eating, but we don't live to eat.

-— Steven Covey

 > Your economic security does not lie in your job; it lies in your own power to produce - to think, to learn, to create to adapt.
 That's true financial independence.
 It's not having wealth; it's having the power to produce wealth.
 It's intrinsic.

-— Steven Covey

 There is an upward spiral of the 7 Habits.
 They synergize with each other and are guided by the voice of conscience.
 That's what makes us different from animals and is what empowers us to do the good and correct thing, what helps us to learn right from wrong and then consistently act out the good, making our lifes centered on principles and accurate maps of reality.
 People who don't use this human endowment behave like animals, because in a way they are, they don't take the responsibility to rescript their reaction to stimuli, they in other words, don't listen to their conscience.
 They are "being lived" by the world around them.

 > To become divine is the aim of life.
 Then only can truth be said to be ours beyond the possibility of loss.
 It is no longer outside us, not in a sense even in us, but we are it, and it is we.

-— Steven Covey

 This idea in a way is reflected in different philosophies under different names, the Buddhists call it awakening or enlightenment, but the same idea exists as the Greek Eudaimonia or the philosophers king, or even as the Stoic Sage.
 That is to say that different religions and philosophies have discovered the same underlying principles of effectiveness, independent fr each other, and interpreted them in their different value systems.
 But the principles are the same.

 > There is an internal sense of the principle of justice or win/win.
 There is an internal moral sense of the principles of responsibility, of the principle of purpose, of integrity, of respect, of cooperation, of communication, of renewal.
 These are universal.
 But practices are not.
 They are situationally specific.
 Every culture interprets universal principles in unique ways.

-— Steven Covey

 Words are boxes of abstractions put around complex ideas.
 It makes those ideas usable in a shorthand form, similar to abstractions of an API layer interface.
 One can drill down into the details of those words, but usually that's not necessary.
 Seven Habits is about creating those words around effectiveness.
 Win/Win, Proactivity, End in Mind, Understand First, Synergize, First Things First, Sharpen the Saw...
 All of them are just boxes to make the concepts easier to communicate and stick in mind.
 That's what makes them so powerful, because a complex thing can become better integrated into behavior that way.

 > High tech without high touch does not work.

-— Steven Covey